Skip to Main Content

 New Patients Welcome

 North Tollway Pet Hospital is accepting new patients!
 Our vets are passionate about the health of Dallas companion animals.
-Get in touch today to get a 20% discount on your pet's first visit with us, excluding grooming.
+Get in touch today to book your pet's first appointment with us.

 Contact Us